 Certification.
 A motion for sanctions for failing to answer or respond must attach a good faith consultation certificate complying with Rule 7.1(h).

 Unacceptable Excuse for Failing to Act.
-A failure described in Rule 37(f)(1)(A) is not excused on the ground that the discovery sought was objectionable, unless the party failing to act has a pending motion for a protective order under Rule 26(c).
+A failure described in Rule 37(f)(1)(A) is not excused or mitigated on the ground that the discovery sought was objectionable, unless the party failing to act has a pending motion for a protective order under Rule 26(c).

 Types of Sanctions.
 Sanctions may include any of the orders listed in Rule 37(b)(2)(A)(i) through (vi).
 Instead of or in addition to these sanctions, the court may require the party failing to act, the attorney advising that party, or both, to pay the reasonable expenses—including attorney’s fees—caused by the failure, unless the failure was substantially justified or other circumstances make an award of expenses unjust.